balena-io/debugging-masterclass/README.md

     logs from applications when applied to `balena.service`.

-A typical example of using `journalctl` might be following a service to see what's occuring; here's it for the Supervisor, following journal entries in real time:
+A typical example of using `journalctl` might be following a service to see what's occuring.
+Here's it for the Supervisor, following journal entries in real time:
 ```
 root@11a12ec:~# journalctl --follow --unit=resin-supervisor